-Too many nonprofit leaders undertake strategy planning process in response to an authority, perhaps a donor insisting on it.
+Too many nonprofit leaders undertake the strategy planning process in response to an authority, perhaps a donor insisting on it.
 To these leaders, developing and having a strategy is an entry ticket.
 It’s required paperwork to retrieve, as requested.
 For these leaders, strategy becomes a means to check another box on an already lengthy to-do list.
 This is too bad.
 Why?
 Because the strategy is the key that differentiates so-so nonprofits from stars.

 Creating and using a good strategy is like owning top-of-the-line GPS equipment.
 A strategy is like the rope a free diver follows in murky waters.
 In short, your strategy is a lifeline that leads you to your goals.
 Does your strategy provide you with these benefits?
 Take the assessment below to find out.
 I developed it after working with hundreds of nonprofits on strategy over the last two decades.
 Check the boxes where your current strategy passes muster, and then total your score.

 __ 1.
 Excited.
 Does the strategy excite you and your leadership?
 You don’t hear the word “excitement” very often in connection with strategy, but after a good strategy session, participants are tired (they thought hard) and excited.